The Meredith Rotary Club supports several youth-oriented programs:

 The Youth Exchange Program:

-The Rotary Youth Exchange program has also brought young people to the Meredith area from all over the world to learn about the United States, promote understanding of different cultures, and study in a new environment.
-The Meredith Rotary Club typically hosts one student each academic year.
-Students usually live with two different host families during their 10-month stay and attend Inter-Lakes High School.
-While the foreign students are enriched by the experience, most host families feel they equally benefit from the program.
+The Rotary Youth Exchange program also brings young people to the Meredith area from all over the world to learn about the United States, promote understanding of different cultures, and study in a new environment.
+The Meredith Rotary Club hosts up to 2 students each academic year.
+Students typically live with two different host families during their 10-month stay and attend Inter-Lakes High School or Moultonborough Academy.
+While the foreign students are enriched by this experience, hosting a Rotary Youth Exchange Student will enrich the lives of you and everyone else in your family, in ways that you cannot even imagine.
+It is no surprise that we have had a number of repeat host families.
+For every student we send on long term exchange, we must host a student.
+Therefore, we hope that families of students selected for the long-term program are willing to host a student for ½ of a year, if at all possible, either during the time the student is on exchange, or the year before or after the student goes on exchange.

-For more information about being a Rotary Youth Exchange student or host family or to express interest in the program, please contact Dean Gulezian at 677-7172 email@example.com .Extensive information about the Rotary Youth Exchange Program can also be found at the following website:http://www.exchangestudent.org/
+For more information about being a long term or short term Rotary Youth Exchange student or host family or to express interest in the program, please contact Dean Gulezian at H: 603-677-7172 C: 631-235-8654 or firstname.lastname@example.org.

 The Four-Way Test: